-Gov. Tim Walz on Tuesday signed into law a sweeping 321-page bill to legalize marijuana in Minnesota following months of debate in the Legislature.
+Gov. Tim Walz signed into law on May 30 a sweeping 321-page bill to legalize marijuana in Minnesota following months of debate in the Legislature.
 The Minnesota House and Senate gave final approval to the bill just days before the 2023 session adjourned.

 Here are answers to questions about the new cannabis law.